medialab/xan/docs/cmd/fuzzy-join.md

 You can of course work on gzipped files if needed and feed one of both files from stdin by using `-` instead of a path.

-Note that this commands relies on a regexset under the hood and is more performant than just testing every regex pattern for each row of the other CSV file.

-This remains a costly operation, especially when testing a large number of regex patterns, so a -p/--parallel and -t/--threads flag can be used to use multiple CPUs and speed up the search.
+Fuzzy-join is a costly operation, especially when testing a large number of patterns, so a -p/--parallel and -t/--threads flag can be used to use multiple CPUs and speed up the search.

 A typical use-case for this command is to fuzzy search family names, using regex patterns, in some text column of a CSV file, all while